Palais Garnier – A Paris Opera House fit for an Emperor:

 Gilded Baroque Extravaganza – Palais Garnier: Tour the Opera House by Video

 It’s worthwhile joining a guided tour of the Palais Garnier where the local guide will share with you all the treasures of the Opera Garnier.
-You can book your guided tour on-line here, or in person at the Palais Garnier itself.
+You can book your guided tour on-line here, or if you have the Paris Pass, it is one of the included attractions.
 The Opera Garnier runs guided tours in different languages, but bear in mind that these fill up very quickly as this is indeed an amazing place to visit.

 Place de l’Opéra